KHUZEMAH/SRP-MFaisal/wp-content/plugins/google-analytics-for-wordpress/readme.txt

 4. Want more features? <a href="https://www.monsterinsights.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase MonsterInsights Pro</a>!

 == Changelog ==
+= 8.11.0: Dec 12, 2022 =
+- New: With our limited-time-only Year in Review report you’ll be able to see how your site performed in 2022 and how to improve in 2023.
+This report will be automatically available from January 1 to January 14, 2023, inside the Reports section of MonsterInsights.
+- Enhancement: We optimized our media addon events.

 = 8.10.1: Nov 09, 2022 =
 - Fix: We fixed a bug in our auto-update logic when it encounters double digit version numbers.